 Since the spread of COVID-19 in across the world, mask regulations have become increasingly common as a way to keep us all safe.

-What kind of face covering can be worn?
+What kind of mask can be worn to meet regulations?

 The term ‘face mask’ includes cloth masks and single-use face masks (commonly called surgical masks).
 Both masks are suitable for use to prevent the spread of coronavirus (COVID-19).

 Cloth masks are any nose and mouth covering made of washable fabric.
 The official recommendation from the government and health officials is to wear a cloth mask made of three layers of a mix of breathable fabrics to ensure adequate protection.
 It does not need to be surgical quality to be effective.

 Surgical masks are single-use only so can’t be washed and used again.

 There are other types of masks and respirators (such as P2 or N95).
 These are not recommended for use in the community and not advised to be used outside of healthcare or specific industries under health advice.

 Can I wear a scarf or bandana instead?

 A scarf or bandana does not offer the same amount of protection as well-fitted face masks, however the advice from Daniel Andrews and health officials at this time is that it’s “better than nothing”.